When Was Schizophrenia Discovered? A Brief History Of The Disorder

 Bleuler sought to "emphasize the loss of coherence between thought, emotion, and behavior" as distinctive features of the condition.
 Unlike Kraepelin, Bleuler did not associate schizophrenia with dementia, and instead focused on the aspect of "splitting of psychic functioning" as an essential feature of schizophrenia.

 Bleuler also viewed the disorder as "schizophrenias," indicating a group of conditions rather than one disorder alone.
-This insight may have contributed to the current understanding of the aspects of schizophrenia existing in a spectrum.
+This insight may have contributed to the current understanding of the aspects of schizophrenia existing on a spectrum.

-The perception of mental disorders
+The perception of mental illness

 Historically, mental disorders like schizophrenia have been misconstrued and maligned.
 According to the American Psychiatric Association (APA), "the complexity of schizophrenia may help explain why there are misconceptions about the disease.
 Despite the origin of the word, from the Latin meaning 'split mind,' schizophrenia does not mean split personality or multiple personality."